joeybrown-ctrl/joeybrown-ctrl.github.io/README.md

 ## Contact

 The Contact page (contact.html) utilizes one of Bootstrap 4's form components, as well as a button component.
-It has a fully functional navigation bar, a jumbotron component, the fixed footer utility with working media icons, and utilises the grid system.
+It has a fully functional navigation bar, a jumbotron component, the fixed footer utility with working media icons, and utilizes the grid system.

 ![Image of Contact page](https://github.com/joeybrown-ctrl/joeybrown-ctrl.github.io/blob/master/Assets/Images/contact.png)
 <br>